• Magazine Archives

 Ever wondered what show judges look for when choosing a champion meat goat?

-Young Afrino Ewes.
+Young Afrino ewes.
 Photo: Carnarvon Research Station

 Afrino sheep: A breed for the times